NCAR/HPC-Docs/docs/esds/faq.md

    where `environment` can be replaced with the file name of your choice.
 The `--from-history` flag allows you to recreate your environment on any system.
 It is the cross-platform compatible way of exporting an environment.

-2. Move the `environment.yml` to the system you want to use it on / activate the appropriate conda installtion you wish to use.
+2. Move the `environment.yml` to the system you want to use it on / activate the appropriate conda installation you wish to use.

 3. Use the `.yml` file to create your environment
    ```bash